pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 ```
 There's another [constructor](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinPool.html#ForkJoinPool-int-java.util.concurrent.ForkJoinPool.ForkJoinWorkerThreadFactory-java.lang.Thread.UncaughtExceptionHandler-boolean-int-int-int-java.util.function.Predicate-long-java.util.concurrent.TimeUnit-) with a lot of more parameters to configure, but most of the time you'll use one of the above.

-The first version is the recommended way because it creates an instance with a number of threads equal to the number returned by the method `Runtime.getRuntime().availableProcessors()` and using defaults for all other parameters.
+The first version is the recommended way because it creates an instance with a number of threads equal to the number returned by the method `Runtime.getRuntime().availableProcessors()`, using defaults for all the other parameters.

 In the other versions, you can specify the level of parallelism, the factory for creating new threads, the handler for internal worker threads that terminate due to unrecoverable errors that are thrown while executing tasks, and a flag recommended for applications in which worker threads only process event-style asynchronous tasks.